 Make sure to bring a water bottle or two, and drink fluids before, during and after your ride to stay hydrated.
 Have a healthy snack before you ride and again on the ride if you need additional energy.
 Protein bars, bananas and nuts are excellent snacks to pack for your bike ride.

 Ride on a bike trail if possible to avoid automobile traffic and road distractions.
 Follow the trail rules to stay safe by keeping the correct side of the trail, and pull off to the side if you need to stop.
-See my tips that will keep you safer on public trails.

 Wear bright clothing and always wear a bike helmet.
 If you’re riding a recumbent trike, be sure you have a flag and lights for visibility and a safe foot restraint system.